 Don’t leave your criminal defense to chance or use a lawyer who only has experience in personal injury cases.
 Instead, contact our law offices in Redwood City, California, for a free initial consultation.

-How Ahmed & Sukaram, Attorneys at Law Can Help if You Were Arrested for a Theft Crime in Redwood City
+How Ahmed & Sukaram, Criminal Defense Attorneys Can Help if You Were Arrested for a Theft Crime in Redwood City

 California state prosecutors handle criminal matters every day.
 You should expect that they’ll start building their criminal case as soon as you’re arrested.
 That makes it important to seek experienced legal representation immediately.

-Our criminal defense attorneys in Redwood City at Ahmed & Sukaram, Attorneys at Law, know which defense strategies are likely to work in your case.
+Our criminal defense attorneys in Redwood City at Ahmed & Sukaram, Criminal Defense Attorneys, know which defense strategies are likely to work in your case.
 Our team is led by a state bar-certified criminal law specialist.
 We’ve also been recognized by Super Lawyers and the National Trial Lawyers.

 When you call us for help, expect us to: